systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `description` to be `Service to run my demo application`.

-Connect the `ARN` output socket of the `application-cluster` component to the `Cluster ARN` input socket of this `demo-service` component.

 Connect the `Subnet ID` output socket of each of the private subnet components to the `Subnet ID` input socket of this `demo-service` component.